Florentina Spânu

-Florentina Olar-Spânu (born 6 August 1985), née Spânu, is a Romanian footballer who plays as a forward for Danish Elitedivisionen club Fortuna Hjørring and the Romania women's national team.
+Florentina Olar-Spânu (born 6 August 1985), née Spânu, is a Romanian footballer who plays as a forward for Danish A-Liga club Fortuna Hjørring and the Romania women's national team.

 Career

 Spânu has been a member of the Romanian national team from the beginning of her career, having made her debut in September 2001, in a tie 2003 FIFA World Cup qualifier against Croatia.
 She played for Clujana, which dominated the Romanian First League throughout the decade, until 2009 when she moved abroad.
 Following a short stint in the Italian Serie A with Lazio, she signed for Apollon Limassol.
 In 2013 she accompanied compatriot Laura Rus in signing for Fortuna Hjørring in Denmark's Elitedivisionen, with which she has reached the UEFA Champions League quarterfinals.

 Personal life

 Spânu is married and has a son with her husband.